ArsenSaidov/perfect-heart-system/README.md

-PERFECT 🖤 SYSTEM — OFFICIAL KOSHER INNOVATION
+Perfect 🖤 System — OFFICIAL KOSHER INNOVATION
 By Arsik 🖤 | Copyright-Free for Eternity
 A Living, Kosher Framework for All Creation — Digital and Beyond